 7.2 Coordinating Committee and Officers

-Coordinating Committee members and officers shall conduct themselves in public statements, public appearances and other situations acting in the capacity as representatives of KC-HOA in a manner that reflects Green values, including values of anti-oppression.
+Coordinating Committee members and officers shall conduct themselves in public statements, public appearances and other situations acting in the capacity as representatives of the chapter in a manner that reflects Green values, including values of anti-oppression.
 Representatives of the Green Party of Kansas City Missouri shall make every effort to respect and amplify the voices of marginalized people.